5 Different Types of Cockroaches in Massachusetts

 You can find this species of Cockroaches in wooded areas, on tree trunks, and in the lower branches of oak and elm trees after dusk.
 In addition to this, you can find them in stacked timber, tree stumps, and hollow trees.

-The primary method by which the Pennsylvania Wood Cockroach makes its way into your home is by hitchhiking inside the firewood you bring into your house.
+The primary way the Pennsylvania Wood Cockroach makes its way into your home is by hitchhiking inside the firewood you bring into your house.

 Cockroaches of this species, fortunately, do not get along well with the different types of cockroaches in Massachusetts.
 As a result, they are clean, and eating them will not often cause you to become unwell.